Programs & Information for Older Adults and Seniors

-The Chestermere Seniors Coalition serves as a voice for all seniors and caregivers of seniors and concerned residents for seniors in our community.
+The Older Adults Coalition of Chestermere serves as a voice for all older adults and their caregivers and concerned residents for older adults in our community.

-If you would like to join our Voice for Senior's through the Chestermere Coalition for Seniors by attending biweekly Zoom meetings, please contact Leslie Racz your CRPCN Community Development Coordinator, at email@example.com.
+If you would like to join our Voice for Senior's through the Older Adults Coalition of Chestermere, please contact Leslie Racz your CRPCN Community Development Coordinator, at email@example.com.

 The Coalition has also created a Senior Resource Handbook that includes resources relevant to seniors.

 Visit chestermere.ca/mentalhealth for featured mental health topics, access to virtual counselling in multiple languages, and a list of local and regional mental health resources.

 Snow Angel Services

 Chestermere Chiefs has up to 8 volunteers who are happy to help residents who struggle with clearing snow from their sidewalks this winter season.
 They can support Chestermere and Langdon communities this year.
 There is no charge for the service and residents can contact the sport team directly for more information.

 Wellness and stress management resources through the pandemic and beyond.
 Click here to learn more.

 Join CORE Alberta's first ever collaborative series hosted by the CORE Groups.
 The series unites and showcases each group's unique perspective on Frailty.
 Please find additional information here and register for the sessions by clicking the links within the document.